-Your sabbatical also gives you the freedom to plan your trip according to your personal tastes.
+Your sabbatical simply gives you the freedom to plan your trip according to your personal tastes.

 Which means of transport do you enjoy the most?
 What best suits your budget?
 Will your wanderlust have you jumping from one destination to another?
 Or will you want to exchange quantity for quality and stay in one place for a longer time to get to know it deeper?

 Traveling lets you invest your time in activities you truly enjoy.
 And this gives you an opportunity to properly reset your head.

 2. Get active in the community and volunteer

 If your goal during your sabbatical is to find meaning, focus on things that truly matter, or simply improve yourself or the world around you, volunteering might be the best sabbatical idea for you.